 How far will your Girl Scout experience take you?
 That’s up to you!

 To a Girl Scout International World Center!

-This bi-annual council-sponsored international travel opportunity is designed for Girl Scout Seniors and Ambassadors who meet the eligibility requirements listed below.
+This council-sponsored international travel opportunity is designed for Girl Scout Seniors and Ambassadors who meet the eligibility requirements listed below.
 Thanks to the generousity and vision of Susan Phifer Johnson, a significant portion of the program expenses are provided through the Susu FUNd.
 This travel adventure will involve girls in the planning, budgeting, and money-earning, as well as preparations to experience the culture of the country.
 When they return they will share highlights of their experience with other Girl Scouts and encourage them to travel to enhance their understanding of other parts of the world.

 Girls are required to pay a portion of the expenses.
 The amount will be determined by the group based on the itinerary developed by the girls during their planning.
 Product sales earnings and money-earning efforts by the group will help offset the individual's cost.
 Girls must meet the requirements for international travel, which includes purchasing a Passport.

 Eligible girl applicants for the Susu FUNd must:

 - Have Girl Scout Gold Award Project approved

 - Be a registered member of a troop or Girl Scout Individually Registered Girl in Girl Scouts of South Carolina — Mountains to Midlands